reklab/eyelid_tracking/README.md

 This process was done mostly based on the documnetation provided in the [DLC Installation Guide](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md), with minor adjustments and changes following local errors we received.
 You can follow their guidance for the official version, or try the following steps:

-Start by forking DLC or downloading the library to your PC.
+Start by downloading the library to your PC.
 Locate the file named `dlc-windowsCPU.yaml` in your PC and copy this directory address.

 # Creating the environment:

 Open the Anaconda Prompt (via start menu), and create an Anaconda Environment.
-Before doing so, make sure you are in the correct directory
+Before doing so, make sure you are in the correct directory (the one containing the `.yaml` file mentioned earlier - this file will provide the configuration details for the environment.
+In the prompt, create the environment:'

+`conda env create -f dlc-windowsCPU.yaml`

+Once that's done, activate the environment:

+`activate dlc-windowsCPU`

+# Installing DeepLabCut:

+If all is right - you can now install DeepLabCut using `pip`:

+`pip install deeplabcut`

+Followed by:

+`pip install -U wxPython`

+# Installing TensorFlow:

+Documentation on the official DLC page suggest to install a specific TensorFlow version (`pip install --ignore-installed tensorflow==1.10`), however I found it to not work in my environment.
+Instead, try installing the latest version of TF as follows:

+`pip install --ignore-installed tensorflow`

+This will install a later version (1.12 in the time I'm writing this document), which seemed to work perfectly fine.

+# Possible errors and problems, and how to deal with them:

+When installing DLC, you might get the following message:
+`jupyter-console 6.0.0 has requirement prompt_toolkit<2.1.0,>=2.0.0, but you'll have prompt-toolkit 1.0.15 which is incompatible.`

+In this case,